bradleypriest/bradleypriest.github.com/_posts/2012-03-26-hacking-the-foursquare-api-for-fun-and-profit.md

 Firstly log in to Foursquare and head to [https://foursquare.com/oauth/](https://foursquare.com/oauth/) to register a new consumer.
 You can fill in anything for the website and url, make sure to record the callback url though.

+Open your console by running `irb -r ./foursquare_bot.rb`

 Run `FoursquareBot.get_oauth(client_id, callback_url)` to get a url to visit.
-Open the url in your browser, authenticate with Foursquare and we're good to go, just copy down the code parameter from the url you get redirected to.
+Authenticate with Foursquare and we're good to go, just copy down the code parameter from the url you get redirected to.

 ![URL](https://img.skitch.com/20120326-qia79s888pn5sdp8skn3trpqar.jpg)